Financial-ML/Market-Analysis-2/README.md

 * We do it by build our algorithmic trading strategy in python.
 * And load our Models in Tester program.
 * Then calculate the profits by saving the enter price then subtract from it the close price.

+### Algorithmic Trading
+We call the models every one bar and say if more than 50% of our models predict the same take the predicted action.
 ### What we test
 1. Profit
 1. Total number of trades